For real household decisions

 It turns your accounts, debts, holdings, and goals into a structured household snapshot, runs the calculations, then uses AI to explain the results and recommend next steps.

-Each answer is anchored to "Data used" and any optional details that would increase confidence, so the guidance stays tied to your actual numbers instead of generic chat or guessed assumptions.
+Each answer is anchored to "Data used" and any additional details that would make the answer more reliable, so the guidance stays tied to your actual numbers instead of generic chat or guessed assumptions.

 The technology behind the magic